 The jury returned with their verdicts Wednesday in the trial of accused Los Gatos "Party Mom" Shannon O'Connor, and she was found guilty on dozens of counts including child endangerment and sexual offenses.

-O'Connor was found not guilty of one count of endangering or injuring a child, and two counts of child endangerment, but was found guilty of 15 counts of child endangerment, and 6 counts of child endangerment not likely to cause great bodily injury — it's unclear how many of those were felony counts.
+O'Connor was found not guilty of one count of endangering or injuring a child, and two counts of child endangerment, but was found guilty of at least 15 counts of child endangerment, and 6 counts of child endangerment not likely to cause great bodily injury — it's unclear how many of those were felony counts.
 She was also found guilty of one count of dissuading a witness, two counts of annoying or molesting a child under 18, and two counts of sexual penetration while the victim was intoxicated.

 O'Connor was charged with a total of 63 counts (20 felony, 43 misdemeanor) — the most serious of which involved non-consensual sexual acts among teens, and annoying and molesting a child — stemming from a series of clandestine parties she either threw or facilitated at her Los Gatos mansion and at least one vacation rental five and six years ago.
 At these parties, 14- and 15-year-old boys and girls, including her son, reportedly drank copious amounts of beer and other alcohol and engaged in sexual activity, which the prosecution and several witnesses said was sometimes coerced and/encouraged by O'Connor.